 What are the airlines that fly to Japan from the US?

+Wondering about the top Japanese airlines that fly from the US to Japan?
 According to Skyscanner, there are currently 8 airlines offering direct flights to Japan.
 With that in mind, the best airlines to Japan from the US are as follows:

 - ANA (All Nippon Airways)